Skip to content

 Additionally, IEM teams must ensure their people have the capacity to do their best work.
 Check that there are enough hands-on-deck to serve the volume of students you’re generating interest from.
 Teams need enough people to manage communications with students across all channels being used – e.g. live chat, email, Skype, WhatsApp, phone – and to meet student expectations around speed and quality of support.
 UniQuest’s 2018 student survey found that 83% of students expect a same-day response to their inquiry.

 Replying to inquiries across the admissions journey is only part of the battle; IEM teams need the capacity to proactively and consistently nurture relationships through every stage of the admissions pipeline.
 Engage prospective students with a mix of one-to-one (e.g. phone calls, SMS, WhatsApp) and personalized, one-to-many communications (e.g. email marketing, web chats) to deliver relevant content and communications at every stage.
-UniQuest’s data shows that conversion to enrollment doubles when one-to-one channels are coupled with personalized automated, communications as opposed to using only one-to-many communications.
+UniQuest’s data shows that student conversion to enrolment doubles when one-to-one channels are coupled with personalized automated, communications as opposed to using only one-to-many communications.
 It’s important to remember that there is no one-size-fits-all approach to following up with prospective students; use individual student data and insights to determine the relevant frequency, timing, channels, and content of communications.

 Technology